stefansdev/creativdepot/README.md

 # creativdepot

-CreativDepot
+CreativDepot - gulp with tailwindcss

+This gulp workflow support tailwindcss, scss, js compile and minification, auto image optimization, svgstore (puts all svgs to one file and can be used with `<use>`).

-# HOW TO:
+# HOW TO USE:

+1. clone the repo
+2. point your local domain to "./dist/" folder
+3. update proxy in `gulpconfig.js` with your local domain
-`npm install` to install npm modules
+4. `npm install` to install npm modules

-`npm start` to start
+5. `npm start` to start

-happy coding!
+Happy coding!

 For any questions contact @st3f4ns